tanoManzo/notes/Automated Anaphylaxis Detection, A Text Analysis Approach Using Large Language Models in Electronic Medical Records.md

 4. Provide a probability that the case was anaphylaxis (as a measure of their confidence);
 5. Explain their reasoning process step-by-step, indicating which criteria it used and why.

+Issue: example of prompt missing, same prompt different results.

 One known drawback of LLMs is hallucinations.
 They refer to instances where the model generates incorrect, misleading, or nonsensical information presented as factual or logical [22].
 Our experiments only consider whether or not the LLM recognizes an anaphylaxis case.

+Issue:
 If the LLM hallucinates and returns a wrong answer, it will be counted as a false positive or negative.
+Issue:
 Configuration??

+## Experiments Setup
+Besides allowing experiment automation, which is indispensable as we have almost 1000 texts, it also gives us much better control of the LLM parameters.

+Issue:
+In all experiments, we used the temperature equal to zero.

+Issue:
+Configuration two uses the results from configuration one and confirms the positive cases using GPT 4.
+This choice was due to the high price of using GPT 4 in all texts.

+Issue:
+In addition to these values, Cohen’s Kappa was used to evaluate the agreement between the program’s predictions and medical diagnostic evaluations [24]